latteware/marble-mono-repo/README.md

 Write the code of your task to get price and delta based on a period of time

-#### Step 4 run task
+#### [Done]Step 4 run task

-`> seeds run stocks:get-delta --ticket AMZN|NVDA`
+`> seeds run-task stocks:get-delta --ticket AMZN|NVDA`

-Run and create a logItem from the execution

 #### Step 5 create a tests

+Make that a run task create a log item.

+Then allow the user to create a for this log item with:

-`> seeds create=test stocks:get-delta`
+`> seeds create-test stocks:get-delta`

-Use the CLI to create a test based on the logItem from the last execution
+Maybe allow to pick the number of the log item or review log items.
+Will need to create a test suite in file at the time that the task is created.

 ## Future milestones